 - Pack into a deep greased casserole dish with lid.
 Return to warm (325 degree Fahrenheit) oven to reheat before serving.

-- Serve topped with lots of fresh fried sage.
+- Optional: Serve topped with lots of fresh fried sage.

 linda spiker says